NCERT Book Solutions Class 8 Social and Political Life – III Chapter 5

 2. Re-read the list of Fundamental Rights provided in Chapter 1.
 How do you think the Right to Constitutional Remedies connects to the idea of judicial review?

 3. In the following illustration, fill in each tier with the judgments given by the various courts in the Sudha Goel case.
-Check your responses with others in class.
+Check your responses with others in the class.

 - Lower Court (Trial Court): Laxman, his mother Shakuntala and his brother-in-law Subhash Chandra were sentenced to death.